VincVader/Test-Site/README.md

 * Returns a string with the name of the type, like **"string"**.
 * For **null** returns **"object"** = this is an error in the language, it's not actually an object

+### Simplest user interactors

 **alert**\
-shows a message.\
+shows a message.

 **prompt**\
 shows a message asking the user to input text.
-It returns the text or, if Cancel button or Esc is clicked, **null**.\
+It returns the text or, if Cancel button or Esc is clicked, **null**.

 **confirm**\
 shows a message and waits for the user to press “OK” or “Cancel”.
 It returns **true** for OK and **false** for Cancel/Esc.